 Environment Setup: Minikube

-Before you can deploy the CDK, you must first set up your local environment with a Minikube cluster.
+Before deploying the CDK, you must set up your local environment with a Minikube cluster.

 ForgeRock supports deploying the CDK and CDM using macOS and Linux.
 If you have a Windows computer, you’ll need to create a Linux VM.
 We tested using the following configurations: